Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 Next, I started editing existing elements by clicking on them and replacing them with Sundae Crush text and assets.
 I swapped the existing thumbnail for our album artwork, changed the header to highlight the new album, and dropped our short biography into the first paragraph.

-One of the reasons it’s so easy to build an EPK with ConvertKit’s landing page builder is that creating a new section is as easy as creating a line break.
+One of the reasons it’s so easy to build a free EPK with ConvertKit’s landing page builder is that creating a new section is as easy as creating a line break.
 Next, I added our social media links and a link to stream A Real Sensation in its entirety via ConvertKit’s link widget.

 After I added the link, I clicked “Settings” to increase the font size and make a minor adjustment to the way the button looked.
 However, you can make significant visual adjustments to buttons so they can suit your style.

 If you have a paid version of ConvertKit, you can instead drop in an embedded player from Soundcloud.
 To add special widgets like the link editor or HTML editor, click the plus sign when you create a line break.
-Other options include a photo gallery, a countdown timer, a video embed, product links, and more.
+Other options include a photo gallery, a countdown timer, a video embed, product links, tip jar links and more.

 Other elements I added to the Sundae Crush EPK included a few key points from our fact sheet, a quote from NPR about the record, links to the asset folders in our Dropbox, and our full bio.

-Add a request for a physical copy
+Step #4: Add a request for a physical copy

 While most recipients of your EPK will be happy to stream your record, some prefer to listen on a physical medium such as a CD or even vinyl.
 Some even prefer old-school tapes!